ijborda/ijborda/README.md

       <img src="https://img.shields.io/badge/AngelList-%23D4D4D4.svg?style=for-the-badge&logo=AngelList&logoColor=black"/>
   </a>
 </p>
 Science Research Specialist at the Center for Applied Modeling, Data Analytics, and Bioinformatics for Decision Support Systems in Health.
 Software Enginer at 100Devs.
-Enjoys programming and reducing tedium.
-Motivated to use tehcnology to make people's lives easier.
+Enjoys programming and motivated to use tehcnology to make people's lives easier.
 See [my website](https://imarijoyborda.com) for more information!
 <br>